Ganymede-Bio/website-docusaurus/docs/Home.md

 ---

-## Summary

-The homepage contains links to built Flows, from which the user can access and run Flows.
+The homepage contains links to built flows, from which the user can access and run flows.
+Clicking on any listed flow brings you to the Flow View page, from which the user can run the selected flow and view historical runs.

 ![Ganymede App Flow Editor Homepage](https://ganymede-bio.mo.cloudinary.net/apiServer/HomeScreen_20221216.png)

 ## Navigation

-In the sidebar, you'll find the following links in the top section:
+In the sidebar, you'll find the following links in the top part of the sidebar:

 - [**Home**](./Home.md): Home screen used to access _flows_ to run
 - [**Flow Editor**](./FlowEditor.md): Editor for modifying _flows_ and their underlying code